jamieRowen/grumpy/README.md

 will execute the currently registered lint checks.

-In future version you will be able to explore this information further like what lint checks are registered trough the cli but for now you can
+In future versions you will be able to explore this information further like what lint checks are registered trough the cli but for now you can

 ```
 from grumpy import lint
-lint.ALL_CHECKS.keys()
+lint.LINT_CHECKS.collection
 ```

 to see the methods which are called.